Inspired Consulting Group’s

 Support

-What support is needed – from one another or from others on the team?
+What support is needed – from one another or from others?

 Explore what would help in feeling more connected, appreciated, or successful.
-What tools, clarity, flexibility, or encouragement is needed at this time?
+What clarity, flexibility, encouragement, or tools are needed at this time?

 Why STATS Matters